tomaszkacprzak/tomaszkacprzak.github.io/index.md

 ### Cosmology and Artificial Intelligence
+Artificial Intelligence methods, such as deep convolutional neural networks, have the capacity to model the complex patterns contained in the cosmic web.
+I have introduced the deep learning appraches to constraining cosmological parameters and generating large scale structure simulations.

-I am the PI of the production project "Measuring Dark Energy with Deep Learning" programme at the Swiss Supercomputing Center (CSCS).
+ * I am the PI of the production project "Measuring Dark Energy with Deep Learning" programme at the Swiss Supercomputing Center (CSCS).
-I was the PI of the ["Deep Learning for Observational Cosmology"](https://datascience.ch/project/deep-learning-for-observational-cosmology-dloc/) programme at the Swiss Data Science Centre.
+ * I was the PI of the ["Deep Learning for Observational Cosmology"](https://datascience.ch/project/deep-learning-for-observational-cosmology-dloc/) programme at the Swiss Data Science Centre.

 ### Forward modelling of telescope images